macadmins/nudge/README.md

 While the `-json-url` argument is mainly designed for web urls, you can actually pass it a `file://` path as well if you don't want to deploy a json to `/Library/Preferences` or simply want to test your workflow.

+Save the [sample JSON](https://raw.githubusercontent.com/macadmins/nudge/main/Example%20Assets/com.github.macadmins.Nudge.json) to your Downloads folder, modify with your preferred editor and then execute the following command:

 ```
 /Applications/Utilities/Nudge.app/Contents/MacOS/Nudge \
 -json-url \
-"file:///Users/YOURUSERNAME/Downloads/nudge/Example%20Assets/com.github.macadmins.Nudge.json"`
+"file:///~/Downloads/com.github.macadmins.Nudge.json"
 ```

-** Note: ** Spaces must be converted to `%20`, just as a standard url.
+**Note:** Spaces must be converted to `%20`, just as a standard url.
 This is required both for web and local assets

 ### Setting the json-url in mobileconfig profile